This guide covers topics related to RabbitMQ installation upgrades.

 This feature is expected to evolve based on the feedback from RabbitMQ operators, users, and RabbitMQ core team's own experience with it.

-A node in maintenance mode is expected to be shut down, upgraded or reconfigured, and restarted in a short period of time (say, 5-30 minutes).
-Nodes are not expected to be running in this mode for long periods of time.
+A node in maintenance mode is expected to be shut down, upgraded or reconfigured, and restarted in a short time window (say, 5-30 minutes).
+Nodes are not expected to be running in this mode permanently or for long periods of time.

 A node in maintenance mode can be revived, that is, brought back into its regular operational state, using rabbitmq-upgrade revive: